 These are the things that will determine much of your future-self:

 What will it feel like?

 Will it come closer to its dreams?

-If you ask me nowadays I couldn’t imagine where such simple healthy habits as working out and reading would’ve got me in the future.
+If you ask me nowadays, I couldn’t imagine where such simple healthy habits as working out and reading would’ve got me in the future.
 They got me to grow up, to find my passion, to get away from drugs and alcohol, to take responsibility and care for something, and much more.
 These two lifestyles changed my life’s course entirely.
-And god only knows where it is going to.
+And god only knows where it is going.